-- 9. We acknowledge that we are responsible to determine that the County's business activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 10.
-We acknowledge our responsibility for the design, implementation and maintenance of programs and internal control to prevent and detect fraud and error. - 11.
+- 1. We acknowledge that we are responsible to determine that the County's business activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
+We acknowledge our responsibility for the design, implementation and maintenance of programs and internal control to prevent and detect fraud and error. - 3.
 We have disclosed to you the results of our assessment of the risk that the consolidated financial statements may be materially misstated as a result of fraud.

-We have no knowledge of any identified or suspected non-compliance with laws and regulations, including fraud, that may have affected the County (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters:
+We have disclosed to you, and provided you full access to information and any internal investigations relating to, all instances of identified or suspected non-compliance with laws and regulations, including fraud, known to us that may have affected the County (regardless of the source or form and including, without limitation, allegations by "whistle-blowers"), including non-compliance matters: